nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 __Reception__ – Thursday 1:15-1:45pm

-- Will follow final presentations, refreshments, votes tabulated and winners announced.
+- Votes will be tabulated and winners will be announced
+- Refreshments will be provided

 #### Prizes

 Winning entries in each category receive:

 - An invitation to submit project to Frontiers in Brain Imaging Methods with Open Access Publication Fees waived (must undergo standard peer review)
-- Kindle Fire
+- Amazon Kindle Fire and/or Paperwhite (limit 3 per team)
-- AWS hosts resources and/or dataset results free of charge
+- AWS hosts AMI and/or data resulting from the hackathon free of charge
-- Free GitHub private repository for 1 year
+- Free GitHub Membership with private repositories (Challenge 1: one year silver, Challenge 2: 1 year bronze, Challenge 3: six months bronze)

 #### Thank you and good luck!

-__The Cloud Hack Organizers__
+__The HBM Hackathon Organizers__

 - Thomas Grabowski, University of Washington, LOC Chair
 - Nolan Nichols, University of Washington
-- Chinh Dang, CIO, Allen Institute for Brain Science
+- Chinh Dang, Allen Institute for Brain Science
 - Elaine Shen, Allen Institute for Brain Science
 - Rachel Pizarro, Amazon Web Services
-- Jamie Kinney, Principal Solution Architect, Amazon Web Services
+- Jamie Kinney, Amazon Web Services
-- Satrajit Ghosh, MIT
+- Satrajit Ghosh, Massachusetts Institute of Technology
 - OHBM 2013 Local Organizing Committee